 One of the reasons people are so excited about Midjourney is how many real world tasks it can accomplish: it can do graphic design, illustration, game design and web design.
-Just check out this list of awesome Midjourney styles.
+Just check out these V5 prompts for a broad variety of use cases.

-Designers can incorporate Midjourney into their design process in a number of ways:
+You can incorporate Midjourney into your design process in a number of ways:

 We’re going to be focusing on the last one.